-Judging Process
+2027 Dairy - Judging Process

 JUDGING PROCESS

-Finalist Judging:
+Finalist Judging

-• At approximately 10am on the morning prior to the field day the judges will meet with the owner or owners of the business who carry the greatest responsibility for the business i.e. Chairman and other members of the governance team.
-The Farm Supervisor/Consultant Professional advisors and the Manager if engaged may participate at owners’ discretion.
-This meeting will focus on governance, management and financial aspects and will include a farm visit.
+• At 10am (or as agreed) on the day prior to the field day, the judges will meet with the owner or owners of the business who carry the greatest responsibility for the business, i.e. Chair and other members of the governance team.

 Judging will be based on:

-A. THE EFFICIENCY WITH WHICH THE PROPERTY IS FARMED RELATIVE TO ITS POTENTIAL.
 This will not be based solely on financial measures such as profit per hectare or return on business capital.
 These measures will be taken as a guide but consideration will also be given to other factors such as:

-• The physical resources available to the farmer (e.g. local climate, soil types, water, location, contour etc)
+• The physical resources available to the farmer (e.g. local climate, soil types, water, location, contour etc).

 • Stage of development, financial structure.